The PAC-naming business could use a little imagination.

-Last month, the Federal Election Commission released its list of “Pacronyms,” which are the “acronyms, abbreviations, initials and common names” for federal political action committees that go by a nickname.
+The Federal Election Commission recently released its list of “Pacronyms,” which are the “acronyms, abbreviations, initials and common names” for federal political action committees that go by a nickname.

-Pursuing the 59 pages of names showed a severe lack of creativity in PAC naming.
-Most businesses and organizations simply use their own name, which we suppose makes sense from a marketing perspective, but man is it boring.
+A perusal of the 59 pages of names indicates a severe lack of creativity.
+Most businesses and organizations simply use their own name, which we suppose makes sense from a marketing perspective, but it’s really boring.

-But we were able to locate a few out-of-the-box thinkers, or at least some who tried to be clever or have fun with it.
+But we did find a few out-of-the-box thinkers, or at least some who tried to be clever or have fun with the task.

 2. There is an entire PAC devoted to businessmen with facial hair.

 Naturally, its name is BEARD “Bearded Entrepreneurs for the Advancement of a Responsible Democracy.”
 It has just $52 on hand.

 3. There’s one ode to a dead rapper.